UPHSL-CCS/j4a-pl-teamba/README.md

 **Anthony Hernandez (Arithmetic and Logical Expressions):**
 Implementing arithmetic and logical expressions revealed fascinating differences between the languages.
 Python's approach to operator precedence and the availability of unique operators like floor division (`//`) and chained comparisons (`1 < x < 10`) made it feel more mathematically intuitive.
 JavaScript's automatic type coercion in arithmetic operations was both powerful and potentially dangerous - the same expression could yield different results based on context.
 The most interesting discovery was how both languages handle short-circuit evaluation differently, especially with truthy/falsy values

+**Al Jorome Gonzaga (Summary Reflection):**
+After reviewing the different aspects of control flow discussed by my groupmates, I realized that Python and JavaScript share similar core concepts but differ significantly in implementation.
+From Larie’s observation, we see that if-else statements highlight how JavaScript’s loose typing allows flexible conditions, while Python enforces clarity with stricter evaluation rules.
+Agatha’s insight into loops shows how Python emphasizes readability with simpler iteration constructs, while JavaScript provides more variation, such as the do-while loop.
+Lastly, Anthony’s reflection on arithmetic and logical expressions emphasizes that Python feels more mathematically precise with operators like floor division and chained comparisons, while JavaScript’s type coercion adds both flexibility and risk.
+Overall, these comparisons show that while both languages achieve the same control flow goals, Python prioritizes clarity and strictness, whereas JavaScript offers flexibility but requires careful handling of types.

 ---

 *This activity demonstrates our understanding of fundamental programming language concepts through comparative analysis and practical examples.*